One Platform vs a Mix of Best-in-Breed Technologies: What's The Best For Your Business?

 When we look at best in breed technologies:

 - Deep technology and targeted to solving specific problems

 - Fragmented view of the customer

 - Technology conflicts, interfaces, data, infrastructure

 I’m sure there are elements I’ve missed in this quick analysis, but I think what the above points out that there is no winner in this debate.

 It first starts with the company’s needs.
 These needs do change over time, so what worked last year may not work for your business tomorrow.

-It depends on the capabilities of the organisation – do you have the people to deal with the gaps that each of the technologies present?
+It depends on the capabilities of the organization – do you have the people to deal with the gaps that each of the technologies present?